Cube (1997 film): Post-production

-During post-production, Natali spent months "on the aural environment", including appropriate sound effects of each room, so the Cube feels like a haunted house.
+During post-production, Natali spent months "on the aural environment", including appropriate sound effects of each room, so the Cube could feel like what he described as a haunted house.

 Release

+Theatrical

 Cube was shown at the Toronto International Film Festival on 9 September 1997 and released in Ottawa and Montreal on 18 September 1998.
 A theatrical release occurred in Spain in early 1999, while in Italy a release was scheduled for July 1999 and an opening in Germany was set for later that year.
 In the Japanese market, it became the top video rental at the time, and exceeded expectations, with co-writer Graeme Manson suggesting people in Japan had a better understanding of living in boxes so resonated better with the Japanese audience, as they were likely "more receptive to the whole metaphor underlying the film".

 The film's television debut in the United States was on 24 July 1999 on the Sci-Fi channel.

+In 2023, the film was one of 23 titles that were digitally restored under its new Canadian Cinema Reignited program to preserve classic Canadian films.

+A 4K restoration of the film debuted at the 28th Fantasia International Film Festival on July 30, 2024.

+Home media

+The film was released on VHS and DVD formats on January 26, 1999, by Trimark Home Video.